Skip to main content

 • Create a POU by right clicking the application option on your project, then select Add Object → POU.
 Name it as Main.

-• Create a Task Configuration by clicking application → Add Object → Task Configuration.
+• Create a Task Configuration by clicking on application → Add Object → Task Configuration.
 Leave the default name for this and then click the Add button.

 • Click the Add Call button and add Main on the popping window.